yanis-falaki/fvdb-minecraft/README.md

 - USE_NANOVDB
 - NANOVDB_USE_CUDA
 - USE_BLOSC

+## Visualizer
+Requires glfw, opengl, nanovdb built with cuda and blosc.

 ## UNet Example
 FVDB is required which can be gotten from the same github repo in the feature/fvdb branch.
 Within the conda environment created during the fvdb setup, pip install IPython and matplotlib.